Research & Data · Updated May 30, 2026

 Not extracted (left blank for human):

-Five things 60 days of AI listing data taught us
+Five things three months of AI listing data taught us

-2. Pricing accuracy needs sold-comp filters, not just the AI's opinion.
+- Pricing accuracy needs sold-comp filters, not just the AI's opinion.
 Early versions of FlowLister let the AI pick a price from comp medians.
 After a Tommy Hilfiger silk necktie was priced at $8,295 from stretched comps, we built a brand-anchored must-match filter + a 3× ceiling + sparse-pool outlier rejection into the v2 pricer.
+The current max recorded price is $2,500.

-3. Publish rate is a downstream signal of identity quality.When AI gets the brand and model right, sellers ship the listing as-is.
+- Publish rate is a downstream signal of identity quality.When AI gets the brand and model right, sellers ship the listing as-is.
 When it doesn't, they rewrite or discard.
-The 39% → 75.9% publish rate jump March → April is mostly explained by identity improvements, not description-writing improvements.
+Once identification tightened, publish rates settled into the 90s — 97.0% in April, with the current month maturing toward the same level.

-4. Resellers buy what AI can list.Sourcing tip: branded clothing, sports cards, books, vinyl, video games, and items with visible model numbers all benefit from AI listing.
+- Resellers buy what AI can list.Sourcing tip: branded clothing, sports and trading cards, DVDs, vinyl, video games, and items with visible model numbers all benefit from AI listing.
 Unmarked decor and hand-crafted items don't — those still need human-written titles.

 Methodology

-This report covers FlowLister platform usage between March 1 and April 27, 2026 — the first 60 days the product was available to real sellers.
-All counts are anonymized aggregates pulled from the production database.
+This report covers FlowLister platform usage between March 30 and May 30, 2026 — the first three months the product was available to real sellers (26 distinct seller accounts).
+All counts are anonymized aggregates recomputed from the live production database, so figures for earlier months may differ slightly from the original April-27 snapshot.
 No personally-identifying information from individual sellers is included or referenced.

 We'll refresh this report quarterly.
 The next update is scheduled for July 2026 with full Q2 numbers, sell-through rates from eBay's sold-listing API, and category-by- category publish rates.